 Cortese is a white grape variety that is most famous for its role in the crisp, lime-scented wines of Gavi.
 The variety is known for its high acidity and freshness.
 Apple, peach, and honeydew flavors are commonly associated with Cortese wine, with lime, almond, and light herbal or grassy aromas.

 This grape varietal is unique to the Veneto region of Italy.
-A well-made Corvina will call violet, blackberry, and red cherry to mind, with a delicate aromatic touch of fresh herbs on the nose.
-It is very high in tannins and also tends to have a bitter finish, though typically, you won’t see this grape as a monovarietal wine.
-It’s typically blended with Molinara, Corvinone, and others for Amarone della Valpolicella DOCG.
+A well-made Corvina will call to mind violet, blackberry, and red cherry flavors with a delicate aromatic touch of fresh herbs on the nose.
+It is very high in tannins and also tends to have a bitter finish.
+Generally, you will not see this grape as a monovarietal wine.
+It is typically blended with Corvinone, Rondinella, Molinara, and others for Valpolicella and Amarone della Valpolicella DOCG

-There are no monovarietal Corvinone wines, as this grape lends itself to Amarone blends.
+There are no monovarietal Corvinone wines, as this grape lends itself to Valpolicella and Amarone blends.
 Its name means “Big Corvina.”
-Corvinone’s typical berry size and bunch size is larger than its counterpart, Corvina.
-Both Corvina and Corvinone are thick-skinned and so suitable for drying to make Amarone and Recioto.
+Corvinone’s typical berry size and bunch size is larger than it’s Corvina counterpart.
+Both Corvina and Corvinone are thick-skinned and therefore suitable for drying to make Amarone and Recioto.
 The grapes’ flavor is of intense red cherries.

 In Piemonte, the name Dolcetto means “little sweet one.”
 There are eleven DOC wines made from this grape throughout Piemonte with different characteristics.
 Generally, Dolcetto presents soft tannins and low acidity.
 A typical Dolcetto wine is round and fruity, offering dark, gently spicy aromas with earthy undertones and nutty notes in more tannic examples.